Cornish Pirates: Ian Davies says 'skipper Cattle under pressure'

 "We've picked up some great wins without the likes of Alan Paver, Gavin Cattle and Laurie McGlone."

-James Sandford comes in for Darren Barry (concussion) in the second-row and James Phillips makes his first start at number eight, having joined on loan from the Exeter Chiefs.
+James Sandford comes in for Darren Barry (concussion) in the second-row and James Phillips makes his first start at number eight, having

 In the backs, Canada international winger Matt Evans returns along with centre Rheon James as the Pirates go in search of a first win at Meadow Lane since 2010.